wangpy/PokemonMapWalker/README.md

   - And also make sure the active document in the window is LocationSimulation project file
     - Single-click on the first item in project navigator
   - Make sure Xcode is allowed to control your computer in **Settings** -> **Security & Privacy** -> **Accessibility**.
-  - Make sure LocationSimulation project is running on your device
+  - Make sure LocationSimulation project is running on your device and **is run from Xcode**

 License
 ----